 Home

-We are an ecological research group focused on trophic interactions and their drivers, based in the School of Natural and Environmental Sciences at Newcastle University.
+We are an ecological research group focused on trophic interactions and their drivers and constraints, based in the School of Natural and Environmental Sciences at Newcastle University.

-Our primary aim is to identify the factors that lead to trophic interactions, and the consequences that follow.
+Our primary aim is to identify the determinants of trophic interactions, and the consequences that follow them.

 To do this, we use a range of molecular, ecological and biochemical methods, with a particular passion for taking interdisciplinary approaches to answer fundamental ecological questions.